-17. As noted above, the employee share scheme rules apply where shares are issued to employees (and the employees do not pay market value for those shares).
+As noted above, the employee share scheme rules apply where shares in a company are issued to people who are employees (or who have been or will be employees) of that company or of another company in the same group as the first company (and the employees do not pay market value for those shares).
 A "share" is not specifically defined for the purposes of s CE 7.
 A "share" is defined broadly in s YA 1 as follows: